Electric and magnetic waveguides in graphene: quantum and classical

 If $k$ is fixed, so that the energy depends on the magnetic intensity $a_0$ the corresponding spectral curves are shown in the right of Fig.~\ref{10ab}.
 This type of magnetic spectrum is completely different to the corresponding electric case, as we will see later.
 The spectral curves belong to a triangular region, except for the edge states (in red) that are in the exterior of the classical region of Fig.~\ref{10ab} (right).

-In Fig.~\ref{electricBxx} it is shown the magnetic potential with the bound energy levels, where two of them are standard an the other two correspond to edge states.
+In Fig.~\ref{electricBxx} it is shown an example of magnetic potential with four bound energy levels, where two of them are standard an the other two correspond to edge states.
 Their spectrum are symmetric with respect to the origin.
 This potential is not the effective potential of an Schr\"odinger equation, so that some of the energy levels are above the potential.

 Next, in figure Fig.~\ref{electricB} it is shown two types of curves: the spectral curves of bound states together with the curves of resonant states whose transmission probability is $T=1$.
-These two types of curves match so that one may interpret that the well captures resonances to turn them into bound states.
+These two types of curves match perfectly, so that one may interpret that the well captures resonances to turn them into bound states.

 Fig.~\ref{11ab} shows the components of a standard ground state, while Fig.~\ref{12abc} (left) are the graphics of an edge ground state.
 We see the difference, each component of edge states has a high peak at each of the edges of the magnetic strip.
 In Fig.~\ref{12abc} (right) it is shown the components of an excites states.
 In all the graphics Fig.~\ref{11ab}- \ref{12abc} the spinor wave functions satisfy the reflection symmetry in $x$ given in (ii) of sec.~2.1.